 Alcohol in gift consignments

-If you receive alcohol as a gift from the customs and fiscal territory of the EU, the Tax Administration provides information and advice regarding the excise duty on alcohol.
+If you receive alcohol as a gift from within the EU, the Tax Administration provides information and advice regarding the excise duty on alcohol.

-If you receive alcohol from outside the EU’s customs and fiscal territory, or from within its customs territory but outside its fiscal territory, you must declare the consignment.
+If you receive alcohol from outside the EU, or ffrom the customs territory of the EU but outside its fiscal territory, you must declare the consignment.

 An alcoholic beverage is a beverage intended to be consumed and containing more than 1.2 per cent by volume of ethyl alcohol.
 The value added tax rate on alcohol is 24 per cent.
 Excise duty on alcohol and alcoholic beverages is imposed based on the tax rate table for alcoholic beverages.
 Additionally, 0.51 euros per litre is imposed in beverage container tax.